dmolitor/tugboat/README.md

 a Dockerfile that contains an exact copy of your entire directory with all the packages installed.

-tugboat builds directly on the [dockerfiler](https://github.com/ThinkR-open/dockerfiler/) package which generates Dockerfiles from DESCRIPTION files or from `renv.lock` files. tugboat adds the sugar of converting an unstructured analysis folder into the necessary `renv.lock` file and then relies on dockerfiler to do the rest.
+tugboat transforms an unstructured analysis folder into a renv.lock file and constructs a Docker image that includes all your essential R packages based on this lockfile.

 tugboat may be of use, for example, when preparing a replication package for research.
 With tugboat, you can take a directory on your local computer